 The fair value for certain energy and natural resources limited partnership investments is based on the net asset value of the underlying fund.
 This amount represents a certain consolidated fund's investment into another fund managed by the Company.
 The investee invests primarily in energy and natural resource investments.
 The fund may not redeem its investment into the investee prior to liquidation.
 The fund will receive distributions from the investee as investments are sold, the timing of which cannot be estimated.
-The consolidated fund has \$43.7 million of unfunded commitments that will be funded by capital contributions from investors in the fund, as the Company is not an investor in the fund.
+The consolidated fund has \$43.3 million of unfunded commitments that will be funded by capital contributions from investors in the fund, as the Company is not an investor in the fund.

-The significant unobservable inputs used in the fair value measurement of the Company's energy and natural resources limited partnerships that are not measured using net asset value are discount rates, EBITDA multiples, price per acre, and production multiples.
+The significant unobservable inputs used in the fair value measurement of the Company's energy and natural resources limited partnerships that are not measured using net asset value are discount rates, EBITDA multiples, price per acre, price per square foot, production multiples and illiquidity discount.
 Significant increases (decreases) in the discount rates in isolation would be expected to result in a lower (higher) fair value measurement.
-Significant increases (decreases) in the EBITDA multiples, price per acre, and production multiples in isolation would be expected to result in a significantly higher (lower) fair value measurement.
+Significant increases (decreases) in the EBITDA multiples, price per acre, price per square foot and production multiples in isolation would be expected to result in a significantly higher (lower) fair value measurement.